2002–03 NFL playoffs: AFC: Oakland Raiders 30, New York Jets 10

 Chad Pennington's dream season came to an end as the Jets quarterback threw two interceptions, lost two fumbles, and was sacked four times (twice by Rod Coleman).
-Raiders quarterback Rich Gannon threw for 283 yards and two touchdowns as Oakland pulled away from a 10–10 halftime tie by forcing four consecutive turnovers and scoring twenty consecutive second half points.
+Raiders quarterback Rich Gannon threw for 283 yards and two touchdowns as the Raiders pulled away from a 10–10 halftime tie by forcing four consecutive turnovers and scoring twenty consecutive second half points.

 Aided by a 15-yard run from Curtis Martin and a 20-yard pass interference penalty on Charles Woodson, John Hall's 38-yard field goal gave the Jets an early 3–0 lead before he was matched by a 29-yard field goal from Sebastian Janikowski to tie the game.
-On the Jets next drive, Travian Smith forced and recovered a fumble from Pennington on New York's 27-yard line.
-On the next play, running back Charlie Garner fumbled the ball, but Oakland guard Frank Middleton recovered it, and fullback Zack Crockett ended up scoring with a 1-yard touchdown run a few plays later.
+On the Jets' next drive, Travian Smith forced and recovered a fumble from Pennington on the Jets' 27-yard line.
+On the next play, running back Charlie Garner fumbled the ball, but Raiders guard Frank Middleton recovered it, and fullback Zack Crockett ended up scoring with a 1-yard touchdown run a few plays later.
 But Pennington led the Jets back, completing eight of nine passes for 51 yards on an 81-yard drive that took seven minutes off the clock and ended with his 1-yard touchdown pass to Jerald Sowell, tying the game with 22 seconds left in the first half.

-Early in the third quarter, Tory James intercepted a pass from Pennington on the Jets 45-yard line.
+Early in the third quarter, Tory James intercepted a pass from Pennington on the Jets' 45-yard line.
 Gannon then went downfield, hitting Tim Brown with a 16-yard completion and then throwing a 29-yard touchdown pass to Jerry Rice.
-New York turned the ball over on downs with their next possession, and Gannon once again went to work, completing a 50-yard strike to Jerry Porter and finishing the drive with a 9-yard touchdown pass to Rice, increasing the Raiders lead to 24–10.
+The Jets turned the ball over on downs with their next possession, and Gannon once again went to work, completing a 50-yard strike to Jerry Porter and finishing the drive with a 9-yard touchdown pass to Rice, increasing the Raiders lead to 24–10.
 The Jets turned the ball over again when Richie Anderson fumbled a handoff on their ensuing drive.
-Damien Robinson intercepted a pass from Gannon on the next play, but Oakland's Eric Barton returned the favor with an interception of his own, setting up a 34-yard Janikowski field goal.
+Damien Robinson intercepted a pass from Gannon on the next play, but the Raiders' Eric Barton returned the favor with an interception of his own, setting up a 34-yard Janikowski field goal.
 Janikowski later added another field goal with less than five minutes left in the game.

 This was the fourth postseason meeting between the Jets and Raiders.
-New York won two of the three previous meetings.
+The Jets won two of the three previous meetings.